 The bonds are currently priced at Rs 1,130 and the next interest payment date is March 5, 2019.
 It is important to note that tax free bonds are thinly traded and you cannot buy and sell in large quantities.
 Also, the price discovery may not be the best around.
 So, to that extend you need to discern a little while buying.

 Income from the HUDCO N3 Bonds is tax free in the hands of the investors.
 The post tax yields work to around 7.2 per cent at the current market price.

 National Highways Authority Of India

 The National Highways Authority of India (NHAI) bonds offer a coupon rate of 8.2 per cent and like all of the companies, they are government owned and hence very secure.
-The bonds are priced at Rs 1151 on the NSE.
+The bonds are priced at Rs 1,060 on the NSE.
 The coupon rate on these bonds is 8.2 per cent.
 The next interest payment of these bonds would be Oct 1, 2019.
 The bonds are AAA rated though there are no worries on defaults, since it is a government owned institution.

 REC N6 Bonds

-These are another set of bonds that offer a coupon or interest rate in excess of 8 per cent.
+The Rural Electrification Corporation (REC) bonds offer a coupon or interest rate in excess of 8 per cent.
 Actually, the interest rate is 8.46 per cent.
 This is excellent by any stretch of imagination, especially since the interest earned is tax free.